-All the shiny new technologies and buzzwords in the HR space make it easy to neglect the basics.
-So people and culture leaders need to keep a cool head and focus on the essential role of HR, placing people at the center.
+All the shiny new technologies and buzzwords in the HR space can distract from the basics.
+So people and culture leaders need to focus on the essential role of HR, placing people at the center.

-We brought together nine experts and practitioners from companies like Zalando, Typeform, and Babbel at this year’s DisruptHR Berlin to get inspired by their ideas.
+We brought together nine experts and practitioners from companies like Zalando, Typeform, and Babbel at this year’s DisruptHR Berlin to inspire us with their ideas.
 Read on for the key takeaways or watch the videos of the talks here.

 The role of HR: back to the basics

 You’d probably agree that HR is about more than just hiring, firing, and paperwork.
-With more processes being automated, the role of HR has shifted.
+With processes automation gaining traction, the role of HR has shifted.
 But what should today’s HR professionals focus on?

-“It’s a jungle out there,” says Erika Enberg, Director of People & Culture at Blacklane, about all the tools, concepts, and frameworks HR practitioners across the world apply to their work.
+“It’s a jungle out there,” says Erika Enberg, Director of People & Culture at Blacklane, about all the tools and methods HR practitioners use.
 Instead of putting the cart before the horse, she recommends starting with empowering great leadership.
 Her recipe for management success: Read about leadership, learn about the people around you, and share your knowledge.

 According to Michael Jones “nobody grows up wanting to be in HR.”
 Before becoming EyeEm’s VP People, he thought of HR as a function that’s all about processes and bureaucracy.
 This dated view is fading fast and more fresh approaches are revolutionizing the role.
 Pivoting from Marketing to HR, Michael wanted to focus on the people and keep things simple instead.
 By carefully stripping away process, “decisions have been made faster, creativity was unleashed, and you could really sense a new energy coming through.”
 So when looking at his kids, Michael today thinks that HR is something they should actually look up to because it’s so central to everyone’s career and life.